 SIRA is State Insurance Regulatory Authority and its role is to supervise the six insurers in the CTP scheme to make sure they provide CTP insurance fairly, effectively, and within the legislation and guidelines.
 It also provides a Claims Advisory Service on 1300 656 919.

 All insurer green slips provide the same statutory cover for other people who are injured or killed in a motor accident involving the insured vehicle.
-The only difference is At-Fault Driver Cover, an added benefit provided by three insurers for the driver of the insured vehicle if the accident was their fault.
+The only difference is At-Fault Driver Cover, an added benefit provided by two insurers for the driver of the insured vehicle if the accident was their fault.
 Each of these insurers has a different Schedule of Benefits for At-Fault Driver Cover, so it is worth checking what they are.

 After buying a vehicle, you have to transfer it into your name within 14 days of possessing the vehicle otherwise you may pay a late surcharge.
 To transfer registration, you need an Application for Transfer form and a number of other documents, including proof of identity and address.
 There are fees for transfer of registration and stamp duty.